maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 ### Workshop Overview

 This event adopted the AIM workshop format, encouraging participants to propose open problems and questions before it began.
 These suggestions ranged from specific issues to broader challenges that could shape the future of the field.
 The workshop included lectures to equip participants with the necessary background on these problems, followed by parallel working sessions for collaborative problem-solving.
-It was designed to foster collaboration between developers of open-source tools like Webwork and STACK, and researchers in mathematics education.
+It was designed to foster collaboration between developers of open-source tools, including Webwork and STACK, and researchers in mathematics education.

 #### Key Objectives:

 The main topics for the workshop were

 1. Enhancing Integration: Discussing strategies for better integration of open-source tools with existing educational frameworks.
 2. Research Collaboration: Facilitating partnerships between developers and researchers to drive innovation and practical application.
 3. Data Sharing and Analysis: Exploring new avenues for sharing and analyzing educational data to improve learning outcomes.